Welcome to the online relationship advice for the troubled souls page of my website.

 If you are experiencing online relationship problems it means that you are in school, learning about life and growing up to become a fully mature person.

-My online relationship advice to you is that you treat your online relationship problems not as something final, but only as your temporary training ground - an exercise which is going to help you to become a more mature person.
+My online relationship advice to you is that you treat your online relationship problems not as something final, but only as your temporary training ground - an exercise that is going to help you to become a more mature person.

 The very fact that you are experiencing your online relationship problems is showing you that you are still in your own, very private school of life - that you have not yet arrived, at the state of freedom, which comes from the attainment of the spiritual and psychological maturity.